The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 Glare

-The standard opener that doesn’t use Swiftcast.
+The standard opener that does not use Swiftcast.
 However, some people might have trouble weaving Assize after a hardcasted Glare under Presence of Mind.
 An alternative opener that uses Swift can potentially help mitigate this issue.

 ![alt_text](/img/jobs/whm/swift.png "image_tooltip")